Liturgical Living At Home For Families: October Edition

 Upcoming Feast Days:

 October 31- Halloween: Halloween, or more accurately, All Hallows Eve, is the first day of Hallowtide, which includes Oct 31-Nov 2.
 All Hallows Eve has very Catholic origins!
 That being said, we let the kids celebrate with a fun costume, going trick-or-treating, and discussing death as the Bible does (see the Hallowtide link above).
 But we do avoid celebrating anything to do with evil and the demonic.
-It leads us up to very good and holy celebrations in the following 2 Nov days.
+All Hallows Eve leads us up to very good and holy celebrations in the following 2 Nov days.

-We are the Domestic Church!
+WE are the Domestic Church!

 Feel free to email me for any specifics, recipes, crafts, etc…Lindsay @ aldridge0222@gmail.com.